 The school has a purpose built fully equipped disabled toilet, with hoist and changing table.

-We have a Disability Discrimination Act Policy in place with an annually reviewed action plan.
+We have an Accessibility Policy in place with an annually reviewed action plan.

 32. What role do the governors have?
 What does our SEND governor do?